hwdsl2/setup-ipsec-vpn/README.md

 If you wish to add, edit or remove VPN user accounts, see <a href="docs/manage-users.md" target="_blank">Manage VPN Users</a>.
 Helper scripts are included for convenience.

 Clients are set to use <a href="https://developers.google.com/speed/public-dns/" target="_blank">Google Public DNS</a> when the VPN is active.
-If another DNS provider is preferred, replace `8.8.8.8` and `8.8.4.4` in both `/etc/ppp/options.xl2tpd` and `/etc/ipsec.conf`.
-Then reboot your server.
+If another DNS provider is preferred, replace `8.8.8.8` and `8.8.4.4` in both `/etc/ppp/options.xl2tpd` and `/etc/ipsec.conf`, then reboot your server.
+Alternatively, you may define `VPN_DNS_SRV1` and optionally `VPN_DNS_SRV2` when running the VPN setup script.

 Using kernel support could improve IPsec/L2TP performance.
 It is available on Ubuntu 18.04/16.04, Debian 9 and CentOS 7/6.
 Ubuntu users: Install `linux-modules-extra-$(uname -r)` (or `linux-image-extra`), then run `service xl2tpd restart`.